 Demarcation: This course primarily treats attacks on the network and system levels.
 The attacks on web applications are covered in the Web Application Security courses.
 Analysis and monitoring of logs will be treated in the courses on forensics and APT analysis.

-The exercises will be done on www.hacking-lab.com as well as in a local lab environment.
+The exercises will be done on the online learning platform Hacking-Lab as well as in a lab environment on Azure.
 Following the course, the Hacking-Lab environment is available to the participants for 30 days more.

 - Security Officers